Mormyrus longirostris: Range and habitat

-Life history/behavior
+Reproduction

 Active mostly at night, it breeds during the summer rainy season, moving upstream in rivers after water has receded, with migrations at irregular intervals.
 Females carry 10,000–70,000 eggs at a time.

 Relationship to humans

 The fish is harvested for food with bait and hook.

+Taxonomy

+It was originally described by Wilhelm Peters in Monatsberichte der Akad.
+Wiss.
+Berlin, 1852.